 Cayman has numerous party venues which can take the stress out of organising!
 Kids will love a day spent skating at King’s Sports Centre, which has a party room available for rent, or a day spent splashing around with turtles at the Cayman Turtle Centre.
-See pages 222 and 239 for some more venue ideas.
+See pages 222 and 239 in the print or digital version of Cayman Parent for some more venue ideas.

-Cheaper Alternative: Host at home, at a park or on the beach.
+Cheaper Alternative: Host the party at home, at a park or on the beach.
 But bear in mind that while they are more wallet-friendly, they usually require more work!
-Cabanas at parks and beaches are free, but you need to book online.
+Cabanas at parks and beaches are free, although you’ll need to book online at www.rpcu.gov.ky.
+If you decide to host a party in your home or condo pool, then consider hiring a life-guard from one of the swimming schools (see page 225).
+That way you can ensure the childrens’ safety while you are rushing around.

 Party venues will usually provide food as part of their party package, but if you are hosting at home you will need to organise food and drinks.
 Try one of Cayman’s caterers, or the supermarkets can provide party platters of fresh sandwiches, snacks and fruit.
 Local bakeries can produce a delicious cake to match your theme.